All Episodes

 And of course, those kinds of people think that we have too many people in jail in this country, that they are in jail because they've been railroaded, not because they've committed any crimes.

-And as so that that's the first thing.
+And so that's the first thing.

 It may not be something that they consciously voice, but it is in their subconscious the way they look at this.